Birth Choices For A Crunchy Mama and a Scheduled Cesarean

 Thank you, my amazingly incredible Dr. Schlechter and your wonderful staff - you listened and we worked together to bring forth a beautiful life.
 I am eternally grateful and honored to have your support through the process!

-Happy third birthday to my sensitive, social, silly and amazingly sweet Jules (or J-J-Bones, as she references herself).
+So grateful for my sensitive, social, silly and amazingly sweet Jules (or J-J-Bones, as she references herself).
 I love you to the moon and back one hundred times plus infinity, and you'll always be my little baby!

-8lbs 13oz, 19″
+8lbs 13oz, 19"

 Born September 25th, 2012 at 7:14am